-In this example, when the wind speed exceeds 25 mph, an entry will be made in the event log and displayed on the History Review screens.
+In this example, when the wind speed exceeds 25 MPH, an entry will be made in the event log and displayed on the History Review screens.

-Wind speed equal to or greater than 25 mph
+Wind speed equal to or greater than 25 MPH.

-- 1. Push Menu, Programs, and Step Programs to view the Step Programs screen. - 2.
-Push the New Program button corresponding to the preferred program number as shown in Figure 119-1.
+- 1. Push Menu, Programs and Step Programs to view the Step Programs screen. - 2.
+Push the New Program button corresponding to the preferred program number as shown in Figure 122-1.

-- 3. To program using the wind condition to initiate a logging event follow these steps: - a) Select the Choose Condition drop-down menu and choose Wind. - b) Push the Higher button to set the condition to Higher. - c) Select the MPH field, enter 2, 5 for 25 MPH Wind Speed, and push Enter to retain the value. - d) Push the Save button to retain the values for the Wind condition. - 4.
-Enter the command to be executed when wind speed is higher than 25 mph.
-Refer to Figure 119-2. - a) Select the Choose Command drop-down menu and choose Log Event.
+- 3. To program using the wind condition to initiate a logging event follow these steps: - Select the Choose Condition drop-down menu and choose Wind.
+Refer to Figure 122-1. - b) Push the Higher button to set the condition to Higher. - c) Select the MPH field, enter 2, 5 for 25 MPH Wind Speed and push Enter to retain the value. - Push the Enter button to retain the values for the Wind condition. - 4.
+Enter the command to be executed when wind speed is higher than 25 MPH.
+Refer to Figure 122-2. - Select the Choose Command drop-down menu and choose Log Event.

 - 5. Finish the program by selecting one of the following.
-Refer to Figure 119-2. - Push Save to save the program. - · Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Cancel to return to the main step program screen.
+Refer to Figure 122-2. - Push Save to save the program. - Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Return to return to the program.